gainwell-ohio/spbm/docs/Clinical and Technical Reference Guide/FAQ/Finance Department.md

  Calls that come to the help desk for the following reasons need to be sent to the Callback team **(OHSPBMCallBack@gainwelltechnologies.com) using the appropriate template, below**

-- **Do NOT give this email out**
-- The Callback Team is responsible for submitting the issue to the appropriate Team

 1. Claims Checks
 2. 835’s
 3. Remittance Advice (RA’s)